 This tiny bug house was created by our friend Alison Pike at Tiny Trowels.
 She made them as a wildlife activity for her gardening class, so it's the perfect project for small hands!

-Simply collect dried organic martials from around your garden and fit them neatly in to an empty, clean tin can.
-This than be hung in the garden ready for creepy crawlies to move in!
+Simply collect dried organic martials from around your garden and fit them neatly into an empty, clean tin can.
+This can then be hung in the garden ready for creepy crawlies to move in!

 If this blog has inspired you to become part of the Cultivation Street campaign, register for free now to take your community gardening project to the next level.

 For your chance to win big in the annual Cultivation Street competition, which has a staggering £20,000 to giveaway to school and community gardening projects that are changing the lives of people across the UK.